amitp-ai/Text_Summarization/MLOps/MLOps/README.md

 The `config.yaml` file contains various configuration parameters used for training, inference, API serving, as well as unit testing.

-## Installing
+## Installing (run these commands from the MLOps directory i.e. from one level above this Readme.md file)
 1. Install all the dependencies using:
-`pip install -r ../requirements.txt`
+`pip install -r requirements.txt`

 2. Install setup.py (but this is slow!)
-`pip install -e ../`
+`pip install -e .`
-If want to create a wheel build and .tar that you can share with someone, do `python ../setup.py sdist bdist_wheel`
+If want to create a wheel build and .tar that you can share with someone, do
+`python setup.py sdist bdist_wheel`

     For quick and dirty prototyping, instead of pip installing, we can do either one of these two:
     1. In bash terminal:
             `export PYTHONPATH="${PYTHONPATH}:$PWD"`
-    2. Inside Python interpreter:
+    2. Inside Jupyter notebook:
             `import os; os.environ["PYTHONPATH"] = f'{os.environ["PYTHONPATH"]}:{PATH_NAME}/MLOps'`